kwando/ex_smhi/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `ex_smhi` to your list of dependencies in `mix.exs`:
+The package is available on Hex and can be installed by adding `ex_smhi` to your list of dependencies in `mix.exs`:

 ```elixir